Overview

 Payload sizes and pagination

-To keep responses fast and predictable:
+To keep responses fast and predictable:- Large collection endpoints are paginated.

 - Individual responses may be subject to maximum payload sizes.